HozakaN/FlySight-Companion/Roadmap.md

 - Help on config file edition and display (if not in 1.0.0)

-- How to update FlySight 2 Firmware + firmware updater
+- DONE firmware updater

+- Check feedback not exporting device logs in playstore app

 # TODO release/2.0.0